-The Listening Project is a collaboration between the UW IPE Program and community clinics, such as the Seattle/King County Clinic.
+The Listening Project is a unique collaboration between the UW IPE Program and the Seattle/King County Clinic.
 Health sciences students from across professions are invited to participate as clinic-embedded story gatherers, with the intention of:

 - Learning through listening to patient narratives